JSTOR-Labs/plant-humanities/cinnamon/README.md

 <param title="Sinhalese people" eid="Q932244" aliases="Sinhalese">
 <param title="Salagama" eid="Q3469487">
 <param ve-image
 	title="Imaginary landscapes with spices from the East Indies.
 On the left can be seen a nutmeg tree, a cinnamon tree, and an elephant chase in the background.
-On the right can be seen a cloves tree and bamboo, with the volcano Ternate in the back.
+On the right can be seen a clove tree and bamboo, with the volcano Ternate in the background.
 Etching by Romeyn de Hooghe, produced between 1682 and 1733.
 Rijksmuseum, Amsterdam, object no. BI-1972-1043-16, serial no. 10/41." url="https://upload.wikimedia.org/wikipedia/commons/f/f3/Kaneel%2C_nootmuskaat%2C_kruidnagel_en_bamboe_Kaneel_en_Nootmus_Canelle%2C_Muscade%2C_Chasse_des_Elephans%2C_etc_Kruytnagelengewas_Girofle%2C_Bambous%2C_Montagne_brulante%2C_etc_%28titel_op_object%29_Les_Indes_Orientales_et_Occidentales_e%2C_BI-1972-1043-16.jpg">
 <param ve-image
 	title="“How cinnamon is peeled on the island of Ceylon”.
 Anonymous copperplate print, from Philippus Baldaeus, _Naauwkeurige beschryvinge van Malabar en Choromandel, derzelver aangrenzende ryken en het machtige eyland Ceylon_ (Amsterdam: Johannes Janssonius van Waasberge, 1672), 195."